fictionco/fiction/@factor/site/docs/content/introduction/index.md

 description: What is Factor and why is it useful?
 Learn how it solves common development problems and how it compares to alternative approaches.
 ---

-Factor is an open-source JavaScript platform designed to be minimal but create enough structure to enforce best practices for modern apps.
+Factor is an open-source JavaScript platform designed to be minimal and stable.
+It provides just enough structure to enforce best practices for modern apps.

 It is designed for people who want control and don't like limitations.
 It's also nice for teams who need power and flexibility but have deadlines.